Justincyz/mlearning/liwc/README.md

 # touch-to-tweet
 It is very easy to run this program.
 This program was written on python and all you need to do is to run the get_score.py firstly and run final_score secondly.
-Those two python files are written on Python 2.7 not 3.5
+Those two python files are written on Python 2.7 not 3.5.
+Details have been included in each file.

 1. You need to registe a LIWC account from LIWC website.
 2. Copy and paste the key and secret key from LIWC and paste both of them on get_score.py